SamuelJAmos/Clolud-Managment-App/README.md

 Learning more about the tailwind commands and their affects.

+Learned about react smooth scroll

 # Stuff I'd like to add

-Create a functional back end for the project allowing navigation and other important functions.
+Create a functional further functional back end and add sign up and sign in pages.

 Firebase connection for database and authentication for sign in.